logicxd/Combine-Bills-Using-Gmail/README.md

-# Combine Bills Using Gmail
+# Combine Email Bills Using Gmail API

 Customizable and extensible way of collecting all your bills before sending out an email with a final receipt to your recipients.